Heritage Valley Kennedy School of Nursing

-Other related fees, such as books, uniforms, lab, technology, registration and graduation fees, along with other related school fee(s), as appropriate are the sole responsibility of each student, regardless of scholarship eligibility.
+Other related fees, such as books, uniforms, lab, registration, and graduation fees, along with other related school fee(s), as appropriate, are the sole responsibility of each student, regardless of scholarship eligibility.
 Transportation to and from clinical sites along with parking fee(s) are ALWAYS the sole responsibility of the student.

-All terms and conditions, as well as pricing, are subject to change, without prior notice.
+All terms and conditions, including pricing, are subject to change without prior notice.

 Our program provides a 20-month RN diploma program, which is approved by the Pennsylvania State Board of Nursing (PASBON).
 We are also approved by the Department of Education.
 Our Heritage Valley Kennedy School of Nursing is accredited by the Accreditation Commission for Education in Nursing.

 INQUIRIES MAY BE SENT TO: